Superintendent of the Year (SOTY)

-Nominees must have served as superintendent of the district for at least three consecutive school years, be a TASA member, meet the State Board for Educator Certification continuing professional education requirement, and be an active superintendent at the time of the 2014 TASA/TASB Convention.
+Nominees must have served as superintendent of the district since September 1, 2012; be a TASA member; meet the State Board for Educator Certification continuing professional education requirement; and be an active superintendent at the time of the 2015 TASA/TASB Convention.

 Superintendents who receive the top state award cannot be nominated again during the following five-year period.
 This rule does not apply to superintendents who were named regional winners or state finalists.

 Entry forms (available at right) must be completed by the school board and signed by the board president, along with a resolution indicating the board’s decision to nominate the superintendent.
 A basic resume (no more than three pages) with a photo of the superintendent on a separate page should be attached with the completed entry.
+Please be sure to specify current involvement in professional organizations on the resume.
 Please do not submit a spiral-bound entry or include additional documentation or photos.
 Response to each major heading on the entry should be limited to one page (front only).

-To save space on the final entry sent to the ESC, questions can be deleted under each major category.
+To save space on the final entry sent to the ESC, questions need not be restated under each major category.
 Please retain headings and page numbers for clarity.
 Use a 12-point Times New Roman font, 1.5-line spacing, and 1-inch margins.
 Please note that board action is required for the resolution.
 Participating districts should place an item to cover this on their next board meeting agenda.

 May 15: Nomination submissions due to the designated ESC